Paul Kerr

 Paul Andrew Kerr (born 9 June 1964) is an English former footballer who played as a midfielder.
 He scored 48 goals in 264 league appearances in a 13-year career in the Football League.

-He began his career at Aston Villa in 1982, before moving on to Middlesbrough in January 1987.
+He began his career at Aston Villa in 1982 before moving on to Middlesbrough in January 1987.
 He helped the club to win promotion into the First Division with successive promotions in 1986–87 and 1988.
 He also played in the Full Members Cup final in 1990, before he moved on to Millwall in March 1991.
-He was sold on to Port Vale in July 1992 for a fee of £140,000, and helped the "Valiants" to win the Football League Trophy in 1993 and then to win promotion out of the Second Division in 1993–94.
+He was sold on to Port Vale in July 1992 for a fee of £140,000.
+He helped the "Valiants" to win the Football League Trophy in 1993 and then to win promotion out of the Second Division in 1993–94.
 Loaned out to Leicester City in March 1994, he then ended his career at Wycombe Wanderers.

 Career

+Aston Villa

 Kerr began his professional career at Aston Villa in May 1982 after two years as an apprentice.
 Villa recorded a sixth-place finish in the First Division in 1982–83 under Tony Barton's stewardship.
 Following tenth-place finishes in 1983–84 and 1984–85, Villa dropped to 16th in 1985–86.
 They were then relegated in 1986–87 under Billy McNeill, though Kerr escaped this fate as he left the club in January.
 Kerr played 34 league and cup games in his five years with the "Villans", scoring six goals.

+Middlesbrough

-He signed with Middlesbrough for a £50,000 fee in January 1987, and helped Bruce Rioch's side to win promotion at the end of the season after a second-place finish in the Third Division.
+Kerr signed with Middlesbrough for a £50,000 fee in January 1987.
+He helped Bruce Rioch's side to win promotion at the end of the season after a second-place finish in the Third Division.
 "Boro" missed out on a second-place finish in 1987–88, as they finished behind Kerr's former club Aston Villa on goals scored.
-He featured in both legs of the Second Division play-off Final victory over Chelsea.
-However they were immediately relegated in 1988–89, finishing in 18th place, one point behind Villa.
-They avoided a second successive relegation in 1989–90, finishing one place and two points above the drop.
+He featured in both legs of the Second Division play-off final victory over Chelsea.
+However, they were immediately relegated in 1988–89, finishing in 18th place, one point behind Villa.
+They avoided a second-successive relegation in 1989–90, finishing one place and two points above the drop.
 Kerr also managed to get some revenge over Aston Villa by scoring past them in the 1990 Full Members Cup semi-final, which helped Middlesbrough reach Wembley for the first time in the club's history.
-He was a substitute in the final, as "Boro" lost 1–0 to Chelsea following a first half strike from Tony Dorigo.
-"Boro" pushed for promotion in 1990–91 under Colin Todd, though Kerr departed Ayresome Park in March having scored 18 goals for Middlesbrough in 162 appearances in all competitions.
+He was an unused substitute in the final, as "Boro" lost 1–0 to Chelsea following a first-half strike from Tony Dorigo.
+"Boro" pushed for promotion in 1990–91 under Colin Todd.
+However, Kerr departed Ayresome Park in March, having scored 18 goals for Middlesbrough in 162 appearances in all competitions.